Barnegat High School

-Barnegat High School is a comprehensive community public high school that serves students in ninth through twelfth grades from Barnegat Township, in Ocean County, New Jersey, United States, operating as a part of the Barnegat Township School District.
+Barnegat High School is a comprehensive community public high school that serves students in ninth through twelfth grades from Barnegat Township, in Ocean County, in the U.S. state of New Jersey, operating as a part of the Barnegat Township School District.

 The school opened in September 2004 with the incoming freshman class only.
 There were no upperclassmen until the following year when the first incoming class became sophomores, and the new incoming freshmen were in place.
 It progressed this way until all four classes were in place beginning in September 2007.
 The first graduation ceremony took place in June 2008.
 Barnegat students who were already attending Southern Regional High School prior to the Barnegat High School opening, remained there until their graduation.
-The final year that Barnegat had students attending Southern Regional was the 2006-07 school year, with 267 seniors at Southern Regional High School in Stafford Township representing the final group attending under a sending/receiving relationship with the Southern Regional School District, which has now ended.
+The final year that Barnegat had students attending Southern Regional was the 2006–07 school year, with 267 seniors at Southern Regional High School in Stafford Township representing the final group attending under a sending/receiving relationship with the Southern Regional School District, which has now ended.
 Barnegat High School is now open for grades nine through twelve, with the last group of Barnegat students at Southern Regional graduating in June 2007, and grade 12 having been added at Barnegat High School starting in September 2007.

-As of the 2021–22 school year, the school had an enrollment of 971 students and 64.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.2:1.
-There were 179 students (18.4% of enrollment) eligible for free lunch and 54 (5.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 997 students and 83.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
+There were 272 students (27.3% of enrollment) eligible for free lunch and 72 (7.2% of students) eligible for reduced-cost lunch.